philipmorg/philip-morgan-research-notes/src/site/notes/Philip Morgan Research Notes/SSR Guide - Public Preview.md

 **We mis-aprehend research generally**, and business research specifically.
 We hear the word "research" and tend to assume that means expensive, complex, technical, inaccessible stuff.
 Most of us don't know about this little niche of accessible, useful methods that untrained but motivated people like us can use to create unique value, and so we hear the word "research" and mentally expand that to "not for me".

 **We lack formal training in SSR methods**.
 In college, I did one small-scale research project involving surveys and SPSS as part of a senior Political Science thesis project.
 That was the extent of my schooling's contribution to my understanding of SSR.
 Maaaybe if we have done UX or product validation work we've had some exposure to SSR-friendly research methods, but the majority of us lack even semi-formal training in SSR methods.
-I hope this guide helps, but this lack of training certainly explains part of why SSR is rare.
+I hope this guide helps, but this lack of training partially explains why SSR is rare.

 **We are intimidated by the idea of research**.
 The like-farming tweeter I referenced at the start of this chapter lives in our head, or at least the social threat they represent lives in our mind as a fear of "getting in over our heads".
 And so many of us are intimidated by the idea of SSR, because we fixate on the _research_ part (and our associated fears) and undervalue how the _small-scale_ part can make SSR usable and valuable for us.